Uniroyal: Dominion Rubber

 Uniroyal operations in Canada were carried out under the name Dominion Rubber Company for a number of decades.

 Dominion started operations as Brown, Hibbard and Bourne, established in 1854.
 In 1866, the company registered as the Canadian Rubber Company of Montreal Limited and became prosperous manufacturing waterproof cloth, rubber footwear and machinery belts.
 It began to produce auto tires in 1906 in its Montreal factory and through a series of mergers with other companies in Ontario and Quebec became the Canadian Consolidated Rubber Company Limited.

 After another series of mergers, the company became the Dominion Rubber Company Limited in 1926.
 It produced footwear under a variety of brand names, coated upholstery fabrics, mechanical parts, industrial chemicals and vehicle tires.
+Edna Haviland, recruited in 1918, led work for the company on recipes for rubber compounds and synthetic materials used in making tyres, which was particularly important during the World War II when there were shortages of natural rubber.

 In 1966, after four decades as Dominion, the company was renamed Uniroyal Ltd., along with all other company holdings, and in 1981, it was sold to Waterville Ltd.